What’s it like to fly between Seattle and Africa on Emirates Airlines, with an overnight layover in Dubai?

 But at least we got a proper night’s sleep in a decent hotel mid-way through our flight journey.
 And because the Dubai International Airport Hotel is located within the airport’s security gates, we didn’t have to go through security again for our onward flight.
 Hotel staff even met us right at the plane to escort us quickly to the hotel.

-By the way, we paid full regular fares for our flights and airport hotel stays; we weren’t hosted as media guests for this review of Emirates Airlines Economy Class and the Dubai Airport Hotel.
+By the way, we paid full regular fares for our flights and airport hotel stays.
+We are not receiving a commission or being paid to write this review of Emirates Airlines Economy Class and the Dubai Airport Hotel.

 Review of Emirates Airlines Economy Class